Nov 14, 2019

 (If you prefer to read a summary instead of watching these videos, we’ve included a detailed synopsis in the next section.)

 Matt Johnson is a popular wedding videographer who brings a unique perspective on the music licensing debate.
-Between running a successful business, managing a YouTube channel, and working on actual projects, it’s no surprise that he has a lot of experience with this discussion.
+Between running a successful business, managing a YouTube channel, and working on actual projects, it’s no surprise that he has a lot of experience with royalty free music companies.

 The name of the channel says it all, really.
 The Week I Review is a mix of funny vlogging and product/experience reviews.
-And as a channel that has started using more B-roll footage and background music, this review approaches music licensing from the “bang for your buck” angle.
+And as a channel that often uses B-roll footage and background music, this review approaches music licensing from the “bang for your buck” angle.
 (This was also the most nitty-gritty comparison we found.)

 But if that was a little too much information for you, here’s a synopsis about what these creators said on the three big topics you probably care the most about.

 The obvious difference between royalty free music libraries is the exclusive content on each platform.
-Artlist has a library of about 8,000 songs, and you’ll get new music added every month.
+Artlist has a library of over 12,000 songs, and you’ll get new music added every month.
 The library focuses on full-length tracks, so you won’t find instrument-specific stem files or sound effects — just a lot of quality songs.

-But let’s be honest: That’s a lot of music to sort through.
-Navigating the song library is something every reviewer discusses because nobody wants to spend hours clicking through a confusing or disorganized mess of track names.
+But let’s be honest: That’s a lot to sort through.
+Navigating a song library is something every reviewer discusses because nobody wants to spend hours clicking through a confusing or disorganized mess of track names.

-You can filter songs by genre, mood, and instrument, or browse through curated playlists.
-And if you have a clear vision for the music you want, you can even search for a specific BPM or music key.
+You can filter songs via categories like genre, mood, and instrument.
+And if you have a very clear vision for what you want, you can search for a specific BPM, song duration, or music key.

 Ah, music licensing.
 Most reviewers tend to spend most of their videos on this topic, because it’s complex and important.
 We’ll do our best to keep it short and sweet.